bhaveshpp/magento-docker-server/README.md

 ## Steps to configure

-- clone this ripository.
+- Clone this ripository.
-- [x] Change data path for elastic search and mysql
+- Change data path for elastic search and mysql

 `docker-server/services/elasticsearch/docker-compose.yml`